netoptimizer/prototype-kernel/kernel/Documentation/bpf/ebpf_maps.rst

 sizeof(bpf_attr), as compiler can size-align the struct differently, to avoid garbage data to be interpreted as parameters by future kernels.

+The following configuration attributes are needed when creating the map:

 .. code-block:: c